 - The second is to support community-based projects that further the initiative's goals.

-All partners in the Citizenship and Integration Initiative believe that the only way to achieve meaningful change towards its goals is for civil society organisations and the public sector to collaborate, drawing on the strengths and resources of all.
+All partners in the Citizenship and Integration Initiative believe that the only way to achieve meaningful change towards its goals is for civil society organisations, funders and the public sector to collaborate, drawing on the strengths and resources of all.

 What have we funded?

-The secondees develop and deliver projects and policy ideas that progress the shared goals.
-In the first year, the secondees also supported the development of the GLA’s wider Social Integration Strategy, ‘All of Us’ which was launched in May 2018.
+The secondees supported the development of the GLA's Social Integration Strategy, 'All of Us' which was launched in May 2018, to develop and deliver projects and policy initiatives that progress the shared goals.

-Project ideas developed by the secondees have been taken up by the GLA.
-The initiative has also provided funding for three projects outside of the GLA:
+The CII has also provided funding for three projects outside of the GLA:

-- Supporting the participation of local volunteering organisations in a research project to test interventions in Citizenship Ceremonies that will increase the take up of active citizenship opportunities
+- Supporting the participation of local volunteering organisations in a research project to test interventions in Citizenship Ceremonies to increase the take up of active citizenship opportunities resulting in Guidance for Local Authorities.

 - A pilot to test the provision of legal advice to children with insecure status, based in primary schools and rooted in a community organising approach with parents.
 This is being delivered by Citizens UK in partnership with Coram Children's Legal Centre and King's College London.